SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 - Perform nightly and release deliveries on TestFlight.
 - Run code quality checks.

 We currently use TeamCity for continuous integration and GitHub for issue and pull request management.
 This document describes the steps required to fully integrate the tool suite with TeamCity and GitHub.
+We want to:

+- Execute status checks and post results to GitHub when a pull request is opened or updated.
+- Build nightly demo apps when a pull request is opened or updated.
+- Use draft pull requests for early preview of features in development (without on-commit status checks or deliveries, though).

 ## Required tools

 The continuous integration agents must have the following tools installed:

+- The tvOS simulator (otherwise provisioning fails for tvOS when archiving the tvOS app).
 - [gem](https://rubygems.org)
 - [bundler](https://bundler.io)
 - [swiftlint](https://github.com/realm/SwiftLint)